causaly/zod-validation-error/README.md

 Zod supports customizing error messages by providing a custom "error map".
 You may combine this with `zod-validation-error` to produce user-friendly messages.

-#### Example 1: produce user-friendly error messages using the `errorMap` property
+#### Example: produce user-friendly error messages using the `customError` property

-If all you need is to produce user-friendly error messages you may use the `errorMap` property.
+If all you need is to produce user-friendly error messages you may use the `customError` property.

 ```typescript
 import { z as zod } from 'zod/v4';